The Brain Map

 Our clinic has been practicing functional neurology for the past decade and helped hundreds of patients with a variety of neurobehavioral symptoms using this special exercise approach.

 - Frontal, Parietal, Temporal and Occipital lobe strength and weakness.

 - Differences in Left / Right Hemisphere imbalances.

 - Cerebellar function – an area of the brain responsible for coordinated movement and thought

 - Primitive Reflexes are survival responses we are all born with to help us navigate the world while our nervous systems are still immature.
 These responses should not be present past 12 months of age but are often retained in those with Autism and ADHD.
-If present after age 12 months this represents a failure of normal nervous system develop and needs to be addressed if we hope to see proper maturation of the brain.
+If present after age 12 months this represents a failure of normal nervous system development and needs to be addressed if we hope to see the proper maturation of the brain.

 We will explain the findings of functional neurologic testing as they relate to your health concerns.
 This will give you insight into how we may be able to help.

-Because Cognitive/Emotional Skills are built upon motor skills.
+Because Cognitive/Emotional Skills are built on motor skills.
 In other words, the brain develops in a very specific order.
 If this order is disrupted in any way it can show up as neurobehavioral symptoms like ADHD, Autism, Anxiety or Depression.